 Brian Corban was appointed to the KiwiRail Board as Deputy Chair in July 2018, and as Chair in July 2019.
 Brian is an Auckland-based company director and lawyer.
 His experience includes Chair of Genesis for 10 years, Chair of Radio New Zealand Ltd, and the Foundation Chair of Television New Zealand Ltd. He has previously served as Deputy Chair of NZ Railways Corporation/KiwiRail in 2008.
 He is also Chair of the Melanesian Trust Board, a Board member of Auckland War Memorial Museum, a director of Ngatarawa Wines and a number of private companies and a trustee of various community trusts.
 He is a former Chair of Auckland City Mission and member of the Waitangi Tribunal.

-A partner at Mortlock McCormack Law, Sue specialises in corporate and commercial law.
-She is the Pro-Chancellor of the University of Canterbury and has previously been a director of the Lyttelton Port Company Limited, the New Zealand Symphony Orchestra and the Public Trust.
+Sue practised as a corporate commercial lawyer for 35 years before retiring from partnership in 2019.
+She is the Chancellor of the University of Canterbury and has previously been a director of the Lyttelton Port Company Limited, the New Zealand Symphony Orchestra and the Public Trust.

 Noel has more than 45 years diverse experience in the international shipping and rail sectors having held senior management positions in New Zealand, the United States, and in Australia.
 Noel was formerly NZ Chair of the International Container Lines committee (ICLC).
 He is currently an independent director on the board of international freight forwarder Mondiale Freight Services .